 Members of the select group will gain access to regular CEO breakfasts and executive roundtables.
-The luxury affinity marketing group will also support its members in organising joint promotions and events to target affluent consumers more effectively.
-Think thank sessions will also be organised to discuss specific solutions and new ideas to address growth challenges in the highly dynamic Indian economy and its regulatory environment.
+The luxury affinity marketing group will also support its members in organizing joint promotions and events to target affluent consumers more effectively.
+Think thank sessions will also be organized to discuss specific solutions and new ideas to address growth challenges in the highly dynamic Indian economy and its regulatory environment.

 - What prompted Warren Buffett’s move into India?. by Fiona Symon, The Financial Times, September 3, 2018.